santi1703/cinema-manager/README.md

 params (optional):
 	-id : filters the people by its id
 	-first_name: filters the people that contains the value of the param in its first name
 	-last_name: filters the people that contains the value of the param in its last name
+	-last_name: filters the people that contains the value of the param in its last name